gr3m0c/gr3m0c.github.io/_posts/2021-07-25-armageddon.md

 ...[snip]...
 ```

-Since we can neither use python nor script getting a real shell is hard so we use the `-e` in mysql to get information from the database.
+Since we can neither use python nor script, getting a real shell is hard.
+So we use the `-e` in mysql to get information from the database.
 Looking through the database as drupaluser we find the hashed password for brucetherealadmin using the drupal database in the users table.

 ```
 mysql -u"drupaluser" -p"CQHEy@9M*m23gBVj" -e "show databases;"